varnish/hitch/README.md

  * In git, the tip of the master branch should always build on Linux and FreeBSD, and is likely to be as stable as any other changeset.
-A careful review of patches is conducted before being pushed to github
+A careful review of patches is conducted before being pushed to github.
  * Periodically, a version tag will be pushed to github for an old(er) changeset--0.1, 0.2, etc.  These tags mark a particular release of `stud` that has seen heavy testing and several weeks of production stability.
 Conservative users are advised to use a tag.
  * `stud` has optional builds that utilize shared memory-based SSL contexts to keep a session cache between many child processes.
-The use of these builds can potentially dramatically speed up SSL handshakes on many-core deployments.
-However, it's important to admit the inevitable theoretical security tradeoff associated with the use of this (substantially more complex) binary.
-The deeply paranoid are advised to use only the standard `stud` binary at the cost of some performance.
+The use of these builds can dramatically speed up SSL handshakes on many-core deployments.
+   However, it's important to acknowledge the inevitable theoretical security tradeoffs associated with the use of this (substantially more complex) binary.
+Therefore, the deeply paranoid are advised to use only the standard `stud` binary at the cost of some performance.

 Requirements and Limitations
 ----------------------------